Cinema of Thailand: The Golden Age

-By 1928, the first "talkies" were being imported, providing some heavy competition for the silent Thai films.
-In the tradition of the benshi in Japan, local cinemas had entertaining narrators to introduce the films as well as traditional Thai orchestras that were often as big an audience pleaser as the films themselves, and but within two or three years, silent movies had given way to the talkies.
+By 1928, the first "talkies" were being imported, providing some serious competition for the silent Thai films.
+In the tradition of the benshi in Japan, local cinemas had entertaining narrators to introduce the films as well as traditional Thai orchestras that were often as big an audience pleaser as the films themselves, but within two or three years, silent movies had given way to the talkies.

 The first Thai sound film was Long Thang (Gone Astray), produced by the Wasuwat brothers, and premiered on 1 April 1932.
 Considered an ideological film in the period of political reform, the film proved a big success and led to the building of the Sri Krung Talkie Film Company in Bang Kapi.
 It produced three to four films a year.

 In 1933, Sri Krung made the first colour Thai film, Grandpa Som's Treasure (Pu Som Fao Sap).

-This period up until 1942 is regarded by scholars as the "Golden Age" for Thai film.
+This period up until 1942 is regarded by scholars as the "Golden Age" of Thai film.

 Among the hit films of this period was the 1938 musical, Klua Mia (Wife-phobia) by the Srikrung studio.
 It was shot on 35-mm colour stock.
 The stars were Chamras Suwakhon and Manee Sumonnat, the first Thai actors to be recognized as movie stars by having their names painted on their chairs while filming at the studio.

 As the Second World War loomed, and the country being led by a dictatorship under Field Marshal Plaek Pibulsonggram film companies were pressed into service to make propaganda films to whip up nationalism.

 Opposition politics found their way into film, too, with statesman Pridi Phanomyong producing King of the White Elephant, in 1940.
 With all the dialogue in English, Pridi hoped to send a message to the outside world that he was unhappy with the militaristic direction his country was taking.
-The film depicts the story of an ancient Siamese king who only goes to war after he's been attacked.
+The film depicts the story of an ancient Siamese king who only goes to war after he has been attacked.